A-Merino/FormBuster/README.md

 ### Frontend
 1. **Inbox/Inbox.jsx**
-    - Display comments when clicking on a message (outlook style)
     - Add notification popup on menu
 1. **Home/FullForm/SigSide.jsx**
     - Add the rest of the classes for *SigLink* component